monome/docs/docs/osc.md

 /grid/led/row 0 3 129
 ```

-Offsets must be mutliples of 8.
+Offsets must be multiples of 8.
 Offsets for monome64 should always be zero.

 ```
 /grid/led/col x y_offset s[..]